 coconut oil – to replace the vegetable oils (also adds sweetness to the dish)

 honey – to replace the brown sugar and corn syrup.
-The honey is totally optional (especially if your on a Whole30).
+The honey is totally optional (especially if you’re on a Whole30).

 Ground Beef and Broccoli Stir Fry Meal Prep